Skip to Content

 • Flynet – In the South Island, the sandflies are bad.
 Getting a fly net for your face will protect it during your road trip from nasty bites that can last weeks.

-• Lifestraw drink bottle – On many of the hikes in the New Zealand the water is generally safe to drink.
+• Lifestraw drink bottle – On many of the hikes in New Zealand the water is generally safe to drink.
 However, to be sure a Life Straw Water Bottle is a, well, lifesaver!

 • Reef-safe sunscreen – Protecting New Zealand’s pristine waterways is super important.
 Reef-safe sunscreen is a great way to do your part.